wacncontent/CustomizeTool/removeCommentOutput/articles/powershell-azure-resource-manager.md

 Azure Resource Manager introduces an entirely new way of thinking about your Azure resources.
 Instead of creating and managing individual resources, you begin by imagining an entire solution, such as a blog, a photo gallery, a SharePoint portal, or a wiki.
 You use a template -- a declarative representation of the solution --  to create a resource group that contains all of the resources you need to support the solution.
 Then, you manage and deploy that resource group as a logical unit.

 In this tutorial, you learn how to use Azure PowerShell with Azure Resource Manager.
-It walks you through the process of creating and deploying a resource group for an Azure-hosted web app with a SQL database, complete with all of the resources that you need to support it.
+It walks you through the process of creating and deploying a resource group for an Azure-hosted web site with a SQL database, complete with all of the resources that you need to support it.

 ## Prerequisites